 Later J.P.
 Eckert & J.W.
 Muchly left the university and made his own company named “Eckertmuchly Corporation”.
 In 1951 “UNIVAC-I” (Universal Automatic Computer) was designed by J.P.
 Eckert & J.W.
 Muchly.
 “UNIVAC-I” was the 1st computer used for science and business application.
 It was used in the census bureau in 1951 and was continuously used for 10 years.

-John Von Neumann has also share the idea for storing data.
-He also introduced the binary system as the basic of computer arithmetic and logic.
+John Von Neumann has also shared the idea for storing data.
+He also introduced the binary system, the basic of computer arithmetic and logic.

 Send Generation of Computer (1955 – 1964):

 In second generation computer transistors were used instead of vacuum tubes.
 The advantages of transistors are, that one transistor could work instead of two vacuum tubes.
-It is also a 50 times smaller than vacuum tube.
-2-12 volt electricity is used to operate one transistor while 16000 volt electricity is used for operation of one vacuum tube.
+It is also 50 times smaller than the vacuum tube.
+2-12 volt electricity is used to operate one transistor while 16000volt electricity is used for the operation of one vacuum tube.

 Third Generation of Computer (Integrated Circuits 1964 – 1975):

-Significant improvements have been made, because it possible to integrate large number of circuit elements into a very small surface of Silicon “CHIPS”.
+Significant improvements have been made because it was possible to integrate a large number of circuit elements into a very small surface of Silicon “CHIPS”.
 This new technology was called “Integrated Circuits (ICs)”.
-In Third Generation of Computer Integrated Circuits were used instead of transistors.
+In the Third Generation of Computer, Integrated Circuits were used instead of transistors.
 The length of the IC (Integrated Circuit) is about 1 inch and its work capability is equal to (800-1000) transistors.
-This improvement increased processing speed, accuracy, adding of secondary storage devices, connecting of hardware (Monitor, Printer etc.) and costless.
-High level language was used in these computes which can perform several operations simultaneously, e.g. IBM-360 Series, IBM-370 Series, UNIVAC-1106, UNIVAC-9000.
+This improvement increased processing speed, accuracy, adding of secondary storage devices, connecting of hardware (Monitor, Printer, etc.) and cost less.
+The high-level language was used in these computers which can perform several operations simultaneously, e.g. IBM-360 Series, IBM-370 Series, UNIVAC-1106, UNIVAC-9000.

 Fourth Generation of Computer (1975- 1995):

-Initially the integrated circuits contained about 10 to 20 circuits.
+Initially, the integrated circuits contained about 10 to 20 circuits.
 This technology was called SSI (Small Scale Integration).
 Later the capacity of SSI has improved to integrate 100 circuits on a single chip.
 This technology was called MSI (Medium Scale Integration).
 Continuously Large Scale Integration (LSI) technology introduced to integrate over 30000 circuits on a single chip.
-In continuation of this improvement VLSI (Very Large Scale Integration) technology introduced with a single micro processor chip.
+In continuation of this improvement VLSI (Very Large Scale Integration) technology introduced with a single microprocessor chip.
 These computers are called “Micro Computer” or “Personal Computer”.
 They are made in a large number and used for office work.
-These computers can also connect with other computer through networking and support a high level language.
+These computers can also connect with another computer through networking and support a high-level language.
 They are small in size and can replace easily.
-These computers are more accurate, reliable, speedy, and costless; performs several operations, e.g. IBM-3033 Series, IBM-4300 Series, and Pentium.
+These computers are more accurate, reliable, speedy, and cost less; performs several operations, e.g. IBM-3033 Series, IBM-4300 Series, and Pentium.

 Fifth Generation of Computer, Artificial Intelligent ULSI (1995 – Present):

-Scientists are now working on fifth generation of computer.
-In this stage Parallel Processor and ULSI (Ultra Large Scale Integration) are introduced.
+Scientists are now working on the Fifth generation of computer.
+In this stage Parallel Processor and ULSI (Ultra Large Scale Integration) is introduced.
 Fifth Generation of Computer is total Artificial Intelligent Computer.
 Complicated scientific works are doing by these computers.
 They are also used in Nuclear, Science and Space Technology.
-These computers have more processors, having high speed of processing with accuracy and reliability, smaller, having high storage memory.
+These computers have more processors, having a high speed of processing with accuracy and reliability, smaller, having high storage memory.